Use a QR Code reader on a mobile device to add this person as a contact:

-Claudy Op den Kamp is Lecturer in Film and faculty member at the Centre for Intellectual Property Policy and Management at Bournemouth University, UK, and Adjunct Research Fellow at Swinburne Law School, Australia.
+Claudy Op den Kamp is Programme Leader for the BA (Hons) Film, Senior Lecturer in Film, and faculty member at the Centre for Intellectual Property Policy and Management at Bournemouth University.
 She holds a PhD from Plymouth University on the relationship between copyright ownership, access to archival film, and film historiography.
 She is a graduate of the University of Amsterdam (Film & Television Studies) and the University of East Anglia (Film Archiving).
 She has worked as Haghefilm Conservation’s Account Manager; as a Film Restoration Project Leader at the Nederlands Filmmuseum, and as a senior research assistant in the DIASTOR project at the Department of Film Studies at the University of Zurich.

 - Op Den Kamp, C., 2017.
 The Paper Print Collection: How Copyright Formalities and Historical Accidents Led to Film History.
 UWA Law Review, 41 (2), 37-50.